natir/blog/content/long-read-misassemblies/index.md

 ### Low min-identity is required for uncorrected assembly

-Quast uses mapping with alignment identity upper than `min-identity`, what is the good value of this parameter for long-read uncorrected assembly.
+Quast uses mappings with alignment identity upper than `min-identity`.
+So, what could be a good value for this parameter for long-read uncorrected assembly.

+**TODO: Qui génère ce fichier ? minimap ?
+Quast ?**
-File `contigs_reports/minimap_output/{output-name}.coords` in the fourth column contains the mapping quality.
-For each dataset, we extract this value and plot in a histogram.
+The file `contigs_reports/minimap_output/{output-name}.coords` in the fourth column contains the mapping quality.
+For each dataset, we extracted this value and plot it in an histogram.

 {{ plotly(id="mapping_identity", src="mapping_identity.js") }}

-In the horizontal axis, we have the identity percent, in the vertical axis, we have the number of mappings in each bin.
+Horizontal axis: identity percentage, vertical axis: number of mappings in each bin.

 The black line mark quast the default identity value threshold, we can see a majority of alignment was under this threshold for uncorrected dataset usage of `min-identity 80` seems necessary.

 ### Effect on a corrected dataset

-To test the effect of correction on misassemblies count we run racon 3 times on *C. elegans* (the one with the best reference) dataset.
+To test the effect of correction on misassemblies count, we run racon 3 times on *C. elegans* (the one with the best reference) dataset.

-For not corrected assembly quast use 7049 mapping, for corrected assembly quast use 30931 (increasing ratio 4.38).
+For non-corrected assembly, quast uses 7049 mapping, and for corrected assembly 30931 (increasing ratio 4.38).

 {{ plotly(id="c_elegans_map_id", src="c_elegans_map_id.js") }}

-In the horizontal axis, we have the identity percent, in the vertical axis, we have the number of mappings in each bin.
+Horizontal axis: identity percentage, vertical axis: number of mappings in each bin.

-We can observe an increase in mapping quality, a majority of mapping has an identity upper than 95 % compared to the uncorrected assembly.
+We can observe an increase in mapping quality.
+Contrary to the uncorrected assembly, the majority of the mappings have a 95% or more identity.

 To have an insight on the effect of mapping_identity on corrected assembly we run quast with default parameter on corrected (with racon) *C. elegans* dataset.